Bird of Paradise

 About Bird of Paradise

-The bird of paradise is the ultimate statement plant.
+Native to South Africa, the bird of paradise is the ultimate statement plant.
 Its enormous paddle-shaped leaves evoke tropical paradise and make any room feel like a resort.
 While it rarely blooms indoors, the foliage alone is stunning enough to justify its place in your collection.

-Light
+High Light

 Needs bright light—ideally several hours of direct sun—to thrive and potentially bloom.
 Can adapt to medium light but grows more slowly and won't flower.
-South or west-facing windows are ideal.

 Curling leaves during the day often indicate too much direct sun or underwatering.
 Leaves naturally curl slightly at night, which is normal.